 DMARC is an open email standard created by the industry consortium DMARC.org, of which Agari is a founding member.
-DMARC works in conjunction with well-known email standards SPF and DKIM, and is the only way for email senders to tell email receivers that emails they are sending are truly from them.
+It works in conjunction with well-known email standards SPF and DKIM, and a DMARC report is the only way for email senders to tell email receivers that emails they are sending are truly from them.

 DMARC stands for Domain-based Message Authentication, Reporting, & Conformance.
 Using DMARC, companies that send mail can:

 DMARC is the only solution that enables internet-scale email protection and prevents fraudulent use of legitimate brands for email cyberattacks.